 Weight: 350g / 12.4oz

 There is a big discussion about which is the best lens for portraits.
 Is it a 35mm, 50mm, or 85mm lens?
-For sure this 85mm budget Nikon lens will give you some other spark, with shorter focal lengths.
+This 85mm budget Nikon lens will surely give you some other spark with shorter focal lengths.

-It is similar to the prime lens mentioned above (50mm), but it has one big difference and it’s a focal length.
+It is similar to the prime lens mentioned above (50mm) but has one significant difference: a focal length.
 The 85mm lens is something that some photographers say is the best focal length for portraits.

-The main reason they say that is because it gives you a very soft background.
-With an aperture of f/1.8, it’s an excellent choice for a budget Nikon D5600 lens.
+They say that mainly because it gives you a very soft background.
+An aperture of f/1.8 makes it an excellent choice as a budget option.
 Also, two focus modes M/A and M (manual priority autofocus and manual focus respectively) will give you some room to play with a focus on different conditions.

 6. Nikon 18-200mm f/3.5-5.6g ed vr II